Unhoused Youth Community Resources Directory

 Whether you need a roof over your head for the night or you’re looking for an affordable place to call home for years, The Salvation Army has a number of transitional and permanent options in centers throughout Georgia that can help.
 Thousands of people sleep safely every night because of these programs.

 Salvation Army programs and services vary with local needs.
-For information on specific programs and locations, contact your local Salvation Army Corps Community Center.
+For information on specific programs and locations go to their website.